Nozomi Momoi

-Nozomi Momoi (桃井望, Momoi Nozomi) was a popular and prolific Japanese AV idol, best known for her "baby face that topped off a huge set of boobs" She appeared in over 100 movies, appearing in up to ten releases per month.
+Nozomi Momoi (桃井望, Momoi Nozomi) was a popular and prolific Japanese AV idol.
+She appeared in over 100 movies, appearing in up to ten releases per month.
 She was murdered at the age of 24.

 Life and career

 Early life

 Nozomi Momoi was born in Tokyo on September 23, 1978.
 She attended junior high school in Nagano Prefecture, and remained in touch with friends there, visiting them on vacation, for the rest of her life.
 Before beginning work in the AV field, Nozomi worked in what she called "a very normal job."
 Describing her daily routine at this time, she said, "I used to wake up at 5:30 in the morning to get ready for work and I didn't have time to put on make-up or do my hair...
 It was the type of job where I was alone most of the time so I didn't bother with it."
 She wanted a different lifestyle, and to make more money, but she was unable to decide what sort of work she wanted to do.
 She was in this frame of mind when she was scouted by a representative of the AV industry in Tokyo's Shinjuku neighborhood.